Vanisha1234/Kubernetes/K8s-CoreConcepts.md

 kubectl run httpd --image=httpd:alpine --port=80 --expose
 ```

-To create a pod - kubectl run nginx --image=nginx ; Generate POD Manifest YAML file (-o yaml).
-Don't create it(--dry-run) -  kubectl run nginx --image=nginx --dry-run=client -o yaml
-To create a deployment - kubectl create deployment --image=nginx nginx ; Generate Deployment YAML file (-o yaml).
-Don't create it(--dry-run) - kubectl create deployment --image=nginx nginx --dry-run=client -o yaml
-To save the YAML definition file generated to a file and modify - kubectl create deployment nginx --image=nginx --dry-run=client -o yaml > nginx-deployment.yaml
-Generate Deployment with 4 Replicas - kubectl create deployment nginx --image=nginx --replicas=4
-Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379 - kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml
-Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:] - kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml
-To create a service and simultaneously create a pod and expose it, run - kubectl run httpd --image=httpd:alpine --port=80 --expose (service name and pod name will be same)
+---

-KUBECTL COMMAND
+## KUBECTL COMMAND
-To list all resources - kubectl api-resources ; list names , shortnames, apiVersions and other details about all the resources.
+- To list all resources – ```kubectl api-resources```; lists names, short names, API versions, and other details about all the resources
-to explain an object, run - kubectl explain pod ; For details - kubectl explain pod --recursive
+- To explain an object – ```kubectl explain pod```; for detailed information – ```kubectl explain pod --recursive```

-KUBECTL APPLY COMMAND
+### KUBECTL APPLY COMMAND
-Kubectl apply command stores the changes made to last applied configuration file .
+- ```kubectl apply``` stores the changes made to the last applied configuration file.
-All the three file - local file, last applied config file and the kubernetes memory file are compared and the final changes are identified to be applied.
+- All three files - the local file, the last applied configuration file, and the Kubernetes memory file are compared, and the final changes are identified and applied
-last applied config file help us keep track of what changes are made when the files are compared.
+The last applied configuration file helps keep track of what changes are made when the files are compared.

+---